Vamshi-toramamidi/Python/README.md

 Interested in Python Programming and Problem Solving (Irrespective of Domain).
 Ask me about Python, Data Structures, AI, DBMS.

-This Vamshi-thor/Python Respository consists of Basic Python Programs and Data Structures.
+This Vamshi-thor/Python Respository consists of - HACKATHONS - LEATCODE - Basic Python Programs and Data Structures